samuelberston/ReviewsAPI/README.md

 I built a scalable and optimized SQL database and Express server to handle 10M+ lines of data and serve it to a front end application with speed and efficiency

+*starting the app*
+Database
+- launch db in an EC2 instance and seed the data

+Server(s)
+- launch server(s) in an EC2 instance an configue db.js with the DB EC2 Public IP
+- configure loader.io route in server.js (for stress testing)
+- start the servers - npm start

+NGINX
+- ???

 *Technologies Used*

 DB (schema, loading, seeding data)